juntao/arenztopia/content/news/Issue 41.md

-## Feature:
+## Feature: Makena DoLoa
 By Lorenzo Avila & Tony Yuan

-Today we interviewed Makena DoLoa, famous owner of DoLoa Plants, a high quality plants seller.
+Today we interviewed Makena DoLoa, the owner of DoLoa Plants, a high quality plant nursery.
+DoLoa Plants has been running for over 50 years, and it is known across the arborist world for its high quality and low prices.

 Olb City Announcer: Hi Makena!
-What is your favorite plant?
+To start off, could you tell us your favorite plant?

-Makena DoLoa: Hi!
-I really like the white Dahlia
+Makena DoLoa: So I really, really, really like the White Dahlia.
+It is so sophisticatedly beautiful.
+Also, it is not incredibly hard to grow.

-OCA:
+OCA: That sounds like a nice flower!
+Could you tell us the hardest part of being an arborist?

-:
+MD: Well, I think it is when customers get mad, which happens a lot.
+When they don't take very good care of it and it dies, they get mad at me even though I did not do anything.

-OCA:
+OCA: That does sound difficult.
+How much does each plant cost?

-:
+MD: Well, they range in prices with the most expensive being our rare flowers and large trees at about 1000 Arenzos.
+The least expensive are our succulents, at about 5 to 10 Arenzos.

-OCA:
+OCA: Cool!
+Well, that looks like all the questions that we have for you today!

-:
+MD: Thanks for having me!

 This interview has been edited for length and clarity.